ooikk/Arduino-Documentation/02_MISC/02_WiFi/ESP_Rainmaker.md

 ## 4. ESP RainMaker Mobile-App Setup

 1. Install the ESP RainMaker application from the Google Play Store or Apple App Store.
+2. Thera are 2 versions of the RainMaker Apps, choose either one:
+   - [ESP RAINMAKER](https://play.google.com/store/apps/details?id=com.espressif.rainmaker) - Able to show Time Series of temperature in a chart
+   - [ESP RAINMAKER HOME](https://play.google.com/store/apps/details?id=com.espressif.novahome) -  Able to Toggle LED On/Off with touch button
-2. Create an ESP RainMaker account or sign in.
+3. Create an **ESP RainMaker Classic** account or sign in.
-3. Later, select:
+4. Later, select:

    ```text
    Add Device